UST Growling Tigers basketball: The Growling Tigers

-As hosts of the 1992 tournament, UST unveiled a new mascot during the UAAP opening ceremonies following a change in their varsity moniker from the "Glowing Goldies" to the "Tigers".
+As hosts of the 1992 tournament, UST unveiled a new mascot during the opening ceremonies following a change in their varsity moniker from the "Glowing Goldies" to the "Tigers".
 The move behind the renaming of the team was recalled in a 2007 speech by returning rector Fr.
 Rolando dela Rosa when he first assumed the position in 1991.
 Because the Goldies literally represented the gold and white school colors, UST never had a mascot for their varsity teams.
 The Tiger was chosen after Dela Rosa instructed Bro.
 Rolando Atienza, UST's PE moderator to come up with an appropriate mascot.

 For the second time in UAAP history, the Golden Tigers met FEU in a game that was interrupted by a power outage.
 Prior to the game, UST was tied with the Tamaraws at first place with a 10–2 record.
 They lost to La Salle, 80–82 and FEU lost to Adamson, resulting to a quadruple tie among the four teams with 10–3 records.
 In the Tigers' last game in the eliminations, power went out at the Loyola Center with 3:47 remaining in the game and with UST trailing, 56–68.
-The UAAP board decided to reschedule the last three minutes of the game on a later date.
+The officials decided to reschedule the last three minutes of the game on a later date.
 UST ended up losing, 76–87 and settled for fourth place with 10 wins against 4 losses.
 Team captain Udoy Belmonte and Rey Evangelista were chosen to the Mythical first team, while Espino made it to the second team.

 14–0 season

-In 1993, the UAAP implemented the Final Four semifinal playoffs to replace the outright Finals series between the top two teams.
-The Tigers started their season with a 27-point blowout win over Ateneo, and then went on to have easy wins in their next three games, including another 31-point rout over NU.
+In 1993, the UAAP implemented the Final Four semifinal playoffs format to replace the outright Finals series between the top two teams.
+The Tigers started their season with a 27-point blowout win over Ateneo and then went on to have easy wins in their next three games, including a 31-point rout of NU.
 Their next game against FEU was once again marred by a power failure when they played at the Araneta Coliseum, though the game was finished after a long delay with UST prevailing, 78–66.
 The team had been winning their games consistently that even when Aric del Rosario failed to show up in their match against NU due to a scheduling conflict, they were still able to win by 17 points.
 The Final Four was negated as the Tigers went on to sweep all 14 of their games and were declared automatic champions.
-Espino, who was declared MVP made it to the Mythical selection with teammates Patrick Fran and Rey Evangelista.
-Udoy Belmonte was selected to the Mythical second team.
+Espino, who was declared MVP made it to the Mythical selection with teammates Evangelista and Patrick Fran.
+Belmonte was selected to the Mythical second team.